Play Google Zerg Rush

 What is Google Zerg Rush?

-Google Zerg Rush is a 2012 interactive Easter egg from Google that nods to StarCraft’s Zerg — famous for overwhelming “rush” tactics.
+Google Zerg Rush is a 2012 interactive Easter egg from Google that nods to StarCraft’s Zerg and their famous rush tactic.

-When you searched “zerg rush,” small, colorful “o”s swarmed in from the edges of the screen to “eat” your results.
-Your job was to click them away.
-The pressure built until either the swarm cleared the page or you eliminated them all.
-Your score — based on the number of defeated “o”s — then appeared, often capped with a friendly “GG” (Good Game).
+When you searched “zerg rush,” small, colorful “o”s swarmed in from the screen edges and lower part of the page to “eat” your results.
+Your job was to click them away as long as possible.
+If the swarm broke through, the page was consumed and the match ended with the iconic “GG” tableau.

 The term comes from StarCraft.
-It describes an aggressive early-game plan where the Zerg player floods an opponent with quickly produced, low-cost units (usually Zerglings) to win before the enemy can build strong defenses or an economy.
-It’s high pressure, high tempo, and pure overwhelming numbers.
+It describes an aggressive early-game plan where the Zerg player floods an opponent with quickly produced, low-cost units, usually Zerglings, to win before the enemy can build strong defenses or an economy.

 How do I play Google Zerg Rush?